Learning Outcomes

 Forfeiture

 Forfeiture allows the landlord to terminate the lease early due to tenant default.
 This remedy must be expressly provided for in the lease (a forfeiture or re-entry clause).
-For non-payment of rent, forfeiture can be exercised after the rent is overdue for the period specified in the lease.
+For non-payment of rent, forfeiture can be exercised once the rent has been outstanding for the period specified in the lease.
 For other breaches, the landlord must serve a section 146 notice under the Law of Property Act 1925, specifying the breach, requiring remedy (if possible), and demanding compensation.

 Key Term: forfeiture